amient/affinity/README.md

     as mentioned above.
 Any task that needs to be handled by a partition is given to the Cluster Actor.
 This may be a simple forward or it can be an orchestrated sequence of Asks and Tells.
+ - Cluster Actor routes all request to Partition Actors which implement the logic over the data partition and respond to the sender which will ultimately be the calling Handler but some calls may b
  - If there are multiple Partition Actors for the same physical partition Coordinator uses distributed logic to choose one of them as master and the others become standby.